How to wet wrap your child with eczema

-- Soak rolls of fabric bandages or lengths of Tubifast or Comfifast tubular bandages and squeeze out the excess.
+- Soak rolls of fabric bandages or lengths of Tubifast or Comfifast tubular bandages in the seaweed water and squeeze out the excess.

 - Get your child out of the bath and gently pat him or her dry with a bamboo towel or bath wrap.
 Make sure the body creases are dry.

-- Apply steroid cream first, sparingly, just to the areas that need it most.
+Apply steroid cream first, sparingly, just to the areas that need it most.
 Then cover all affected areas with a thick layer of emollient, such as Epaderm or Aqueous Emollient Cream.
-If you prefer a natural alternative, try Syrinxza Natural Emollient Eczema Cream.

-- Wrap the damp bandage securely but not tightly over arms and legs and round the torso.
+- Wrap the damp bandage securely but not tightly over the eczema patches on arms and legs and round the torso.
 Tuck in the ends but don't use pins.

 - Cover the damp bandages in a dry layer of bandages to keep the damp ones in place.